jonnor/machinehearing/europython2021/presentation.md

 ## Events and non-events

-Events need to have a well-defined duration or onset.
+Events are sounds with a clearly-defined duration or onset.

 | Event (time limited)    | Class (continious) |
 | ----------- | ----------- |